AINet+: Advancing Superpixel Segmentation via Cascaded Association Implantation: Experiments

 \subsection{Ablation Study}

 To validate the respective contributions of our proposed modules including the data augmentation trick, AI module, and the boundary-perceiving loss, we conduct ablation study on BSDS500 dataset to thoroughly study their effectiveness.
 The left figure in Fig.~\ref{ablation_study} reports the performances of all methods, where the BPL means the boundary-perceiving loss, and BPL+PJ stands for the baseline simultaneously equipped with the boundary-perceiving loss and the patch jitter augmentation.
 From Fig.~\ref{ablation_study}, we can observe that individually applying the three modules on the baseline method could all boost the performance, and the boundary-perceiving loss could contribute the most performance gains.
 The combination of the patch jitter augmentation and the BPL or AI Module could make the performance step further, and the AI module equipped with the data augmentation achieves better performance.
-When simultaneously employing the three modules, we could harvest the best BR-BP.
+When simultaneously employing the three modules, the performance gets further improved.
+By equipping the hierarchical AI operation, we could harvest the best BR-BP.

 Besides, we also give a discussion for two alternative choices of $SP$ (Eq.~\ref{expanded_pixel}): a greedy version of $SP$ that further adds the neighbor pixels to the corresponding surrounding superpixels like the central position, for example, $\hat{m}_{t}$ is replaced by $\hat{m}_{t}+e_{t}$; And a simplified version that ignoring the central superpixel, \ie, $\hat{m}_c+e_p$ changes to $e_p$.
 The models with the above two versions of $SP$ are marked as AINet-PNbor and AINet-CPix, respectively.
 The right figure of Fig.~\ref{ablation_study} shows the results, we can observe that AINet-PNbor and AINet-CPix could both surpass the baseline but perform a litter worse than AINet.
 By summing the neighbor pixels, the AINet-PNbor could integrate the pixel-wise relation, on the other hand, the sum operation would also reduce the force of superpixel embedding, which would conspire against capturing the pixel-superpixel context.
 For AINet-CPix, the excluded $\hat{m}_c$ is also one of the neighbor superpixels, directly abandoning $\hat{m}_c$ would fail to explicitly perceive the relation between pixel $e_p$ and central superpixel $\hat{m}_c$.
 Consequently, the above two variations of $SP$ are both not effective to capture the super context.